boschsauce/rubequ/README.md

 ## Installing Rubequ

-Since this is still in development and I haven't been able to figure out a way to package the app into a gem.
-You'll need to git clone the site.
+Since this is still in development and I haven't been able to figure out a way to package the app into a gem, you'll need to git clone the site.
-I would recommend to install it in your /home directory so you don't have to worry about permission issues.
+I recommend to installing it in your /home directory so you don't have to worry about permission issues.

 ```